Hardware Guide: Your Personal Computer and Equipment

 Laptops or Desktops?

 If you use PCC EHR, you might prefer to purchase laptops that can be carried in and out of exam rooms.
-Or, you may decide that installing a computer under the cupboard works well for you.
+Or you may decide that installing a computer under a cupboard works well for you.

-PCC clients have found that laptops are more prone to theft and damage and often have battery problems.
-A desktop computer that can be permanently connected to your network over a Cat 5 cable will have fewer network problems than a wireless laptop, and be harder to steal or damage.
+PCC clients report that laptops are more prone to theft and damage and often have battery problems.
+A desktop computer that can be permanently connected to your network over a Cat 5 cable will have fewer network problems than a wireless laptop.
+And it will be harder to steal or damage.

-Laptops add convenience and mobility, however.
+Laptops add convenience and mobility.
 You can carry a laptop into an exam room, set it up on an exam tray, transfer it to your office for charting later, and then take it home to continue your work.

 If you purchase laptops, you may wish to invest in extra batteries or charging cables.
 If you purchase extra power adapters, you can plug in a laptop wherever you work, which will keep you from running out of power in the middle of a visit.
-Alternatively, you can select a laptop with exceptional battery life, like an Apple Macbook Air or a Lenovo Thinkpad with the optional 9-cell battery.
+Alternatively, you can select a laptop with exceptional battery life.

 If you can plug your laptop directly into a network cable instead of relying on WiFi, that will improve connectivity.
 You might also consider anti-theft measures, such as locking cables or Apple’s Find My Mac service, which can locate your laptop remotely if it is stolen.